yamanakah/yamanakah.github.io/_posts/2020-08-20-monte-carlo.md

 2 | 0.02800 | 0.05500 | 0.07800
 3 | 0.17000 | 0.23000 | 0.30000

 > Note: The probabilities of default in the table are shown in decimals, so a 0.028 value for loan 2 in year 1 will be read as a 2.8% default probability.
-This means that we expect the borrower to default in year 1 in 2.8 out of a 100 scenarios.
+This means that we expect the borrower to default in year 1 in 2.8 out of a 100 scenarios on average.

 With the test data and assumptions set up we can now simulate scenarios in which certain loans default (at random) and then aggregate the loss numbers.